What is family therapy, what family therapy can help with and how to find a family therapist?

 Qualified counsellors, psychotherapists and psychologists in the UK will have spend at least three years studying and training.
 You can ask a therapist about their professional qualifications and training when you meet them, if you would like.
 While a therapist’s experience is important, at the heart of the therapy is a relationship between you and your therapist.
 You may find that a more newly-qualified therapist who you get along with, and who has a passion for working with your issues, may be a better match for you than a therapist with more experience but who you feel less comfortable with.
 To search by therapists with experience of treating specific psychological issues, you can use our search page here.

 Wondering if therapy could help you?
 Watch our clip on how therapy can help here

 Prohealth allows users to review their therapists.
 Independent reviews for each therapist are listed on their profile.
 If you are unsure of which therapist to choose and reviews are important to you, you can sort our therapists by their independent ratings from high to low (or click here to see our top rated therapists).

 Therapy is an investment that can transform your life.
 It is worth considering whether the therapist you have chosen at the cost you are happy with is actually the best match for you in terms of their approach and their experience.
 On some therapist websites and directories, therapists' fees and session availability are not listed.
 This can make finding a therapist who is available at the time and cost suitable for you a lengthy and slow process, in which you have to call or email a number of therapists to find an appointment.

 5. Therapist specialisms

-Wondering ‘how do I find a therapist who specializes with a certain condition’?
-If you have a particular issue or area of your life that you are struggling with, such as depression or relationship problems, you might find it helpful to find therapists who are specialized in this area.
+Wondering ‘how do I find a therapist who specialises with a certain condition’?
+If you have a particular issue or area of your life that you are struggling with, such as depression or relationship problems, you might find it helpful to find therapists who are specialised in this area.
 To find a short list of therapists who have experience working with a specific area or condition, just choose what you would like help with here.